luamixord/BRC691/README.md

 # BRC691

 We propose a new standard for ordinals collections to combine traditional pfp and on-chain rune miner nft with multi layered recursive inscriptions.
 This standard provides a more intriguing on-chain features combining the rune miner.
-The pfp uses a method similar to brc69 but is more flexible which suport gif trait.
-With the recursive inscriptions, brc691 integrates the on-chain rune miner with pfp nft.
+The pfp uses a method similar to BRC69 but is more flexible which suport dynamic trait, such as gif format.
+With the recursive inscriptions, BRC691 integrates the on-chain rune miner with pfp nft.
 The miner hashrate is determined by the attributes value of pfp nft and the blockchain data, such as blockheight, inscription id and so on.

 ---

 ## Context

 With the upcoming rune protocol, some rune mining collection have been launched, but these nft collections are all the same pictures with no features and boring patterns.
-At the same time, some protocols such as brc69/brc333 have reduced the inscription fee of pfp nft using recursive inscriptions.
+At the same time, some protocols such as BRC69/BRC333 have reduced the inscription fee of pfp nft using recursive inscriptions.
 To make rune nft more interesting and reduce inscription fee, we can improve the current standard for launching pfp-rune ordinals collections.

 ---